-On June 15, 2018, the Fish and Wild Commission (FWC) directed the agency to review and update its Hatchery and Fishery Reform Policy (C-3619).
-The policy was originally adopted in November 2009 to advance the conservation and recovery of wild salmon and steelhead by promoting and guiding the implementation of hatchery reform.
+On June 15, 2018, the Fish and Wild Commission (Commission) directed the agency to review and update its Hatchery and Fishery Reform Policy (C-3619).
+The policy was originally adopted in November 2009 with a stated purpose to advance the conservation and recovery of wild salmon and steelhead by promoting and guiding the implementation of hatchery reform.

-The FWC directed the agency to initiate a review of all sections and aspects of the policy, including:
+The Commission directed the agency to initiate a review of all sections and aspects of the policy, including:

-- Performance evaluation of the policy since adoption;
+- Performance results since adoption of the policy;

-During this review period, the FWC directed the agency to leave the policy in effect except for policy guidelines 1, 2, and 3, which were to be suspended for salmon species other than steelhead.
-Policy guidelines 1, 2, and 3 address hatchery reform scientific standards, broodstock management guidance, and development of watershed scale hatchery management plans, respectively.
+During this review period, the Commission directed the agency to leave the policy in effect except for policy guidelines 1, 2, and 3, which were to be suspended for salmon species other than steelhead.
+Policy guidelines 1, 2, and 3 mandated the use of principles, standards, and recommendations of the Hatchery Scientific Review Group regarding hatchery operations.

 Questions?
 Contact Laurie Peterson, fish science division manager, at email@example.com.